-This blackout no bake chocolate cheesecake is an easy dramatic dessert, with rich black cocoa, vegan and dairy-free, and high in fiber and mood-boosting magnesium thanks to fresh homemade coconut butter.
+This black cocoa cheesecake is an easy dramatic dessert, with rich black cocoa, vegan and dairy-free, and high in fiber and mood-boosting magnesium thanks to fresh homemade coconut butter.

-This no bake chocolate cheesecake is made with magical black cocoa.
+This black cocoa cheesecake is made with magical black cocoa.
 The stuff is velvety black chocolate.
 So mysterious, with such a dusty deep cocoa flavor.
 And I will tell you more about this ingredient in a bit, but first I need to stress the ease of this recipe.

 Are you looking for easy chocolate treats to make-ahead for holiday parties?
 THIS IS IT!

 The crust is only 3 ingredients, mixed in a bowl with a fork.
 Press into the pan and freeze, while you mix the filling.